Cirque du Soleil aerialist plunges to his death during Tampa performance

 MICHIGAN SHERIFF DEPUTY AND FATHER OF 11 LOSES FINGER IN FREAK ACCIDENT

-A spokesperson for Cirque du Soleil released a statement to Fox 13 about the incident:
+A spokesperson for Cirque du Soleil previously released a statement saying that the show had been canceled.

-“One of the aerial straps artists of VOLTA by Cirque du Soleil fell during his performance on stage in Tampa.
-The artist was immediately carried out of stage to receive assistance.

-"In order for the VOLTA team to focus on the health of the artist, the rest of the show has been canceled.
-We will stay in contact with the members of the audience who had purchased tickets for the show,” the statement continued.

-This isn’t the first time a Cirque du Soleil performer has been injured on the job.
+This isn’t the first time a Cirque du Soleil performer has been injured or killed on the job.

 Former Olympian Lisa Skinner lost her grip during a solo aerial hoops act in November 2016 and plummeted about 16 feet to the floor.
 She had to be put in a neck brace before being transported to the hospital.